 For both you’ll need to

-preheat the oven to 200 degrees.
-Line a baking tray with baking paper, put the sliced oranges on the tray and sprinkle them (if you have a sweet tooth, generously) with sugar.
-Place the tray in the middle rack of the oven and bake for 20 minutes or until the sugar is melted and the oranges are golden-brown.
-Remove from the oven and turn it off.
+Preheat the oven to 380F/190C degrees.
+Line a baking tray with baking paper, arrange the sliced oranges on the tray and sprinkle them with sugar.
+Put the tray in the oven (middle rack) and bake for 20 minutes or until the sugar is caramelized and the oranges are golden-brown.

 To make a big chocolate bar: line another baking tray with baking paper and put the chocolate bar in the middle of it.
 Put the tray in the warm oven for a couple of minutes until it is melted.